 Lutheran Christians believe that we are part of the one holy catholic and apostolic church.
-This means that along with Orthodox, Roman Catholics, Anglicans, and other Christians, that our foundation dates back to Jesus Christ and his apostles.
+This means that along with most other Protestants (e.g. Presbyterians/Methodists/Anglicans, etc.) Roman Catholics, Eastern Orthodox, and other Christians, that our foundation dates back to Jesus Christ and his apostles.
 In the early 16th century, an Augustinian monk and Old Testament scholar named Father Martin Luther wrestled with the questions of a loving God in the midst of a corrupt ecclesial and governmental institution (the Church at the time).
 Once Luther returned to the real sources that mattered (scripture) he (re)discovered what early Church theologians like St. Paul and St. Augustine had preached all along: Justification by grace through faith.
 This means that we are saved (made right/justified) from our sinful self and world by God's free gift (grace) through the faith given to us in relationship with God.

 This theological insight sparked the Reformation.